Pastrami: Preparation and serving

-While pastrami is more commonly made with the fat-marbled navel or plate cut, Montreal smoked meat is made with brisket, in which the amount of fat is more variable.
+While American pastrami is more commonly made with the fat-marbled navel or plate cut, Montreal smoked meat is made with brisket, in which the amount of fat is more variable.

+Mutton and lamb are common meats used for Romanian pastramă, as is goat, and Jewish-American immigrants originally made it from goose.
+The Balkan and Turkish analogs of pastrami, pastramă and pastirma, are not specifically Jewish, and are made from a wide variety of meats, including beef, mutton, lamb, goat, goose, and pork.

+American pastrami was formerly made from beef plate; and now more commonly from beef brisket, beef round, and turkey.
+New York pastrami is generally made from beef navel, the ventral part of the plate.
 This is because "navel is much harder to find in Canada because of its British beef cut tradition".
 The use of brisket means that smoked meat is "not fattier throughout the cut, but it has a larger cap of fat, and it has a stringier texture, more fibrous.
 American-style pastrami is more marbled with fat and has a denser texture."

 Greek immigrants to Salt Lake City in the early 1960s introduced a cheeseburger topped with pastrami and a special sauce.
 The pastrami cheeseburger has since remained a staple of local burger chains in Utah.